mattermost/docs/source/manage/mmctl-command-line-tool.rst

 .. code-block:: sh

-   --no-attachments     Set to true to include file attachments in the export file.
+   --no-attachments     Omit to include file attachments in the export file.
    -h, --help           help for create

 **Options inherited from parent commands**